 Regarding the "swelling" limitation, Petitioner asserts that Baveja discloses a tablet that is 11 mm in diameter prior to imbibition of water and contains 25% alprenolol HCl and 75% HPMC.
 Pet.
-16-17 (citing Ex.
-1016) ¶ 78); see Ex.
-1008, Fig. 1.
-Petitioner concludes that Baveja inherently discloses a dosage form that swells in a dimensionally unrestricted manner to a size exceeding the pyloric diameter and that will promote retention in the stomach during the fed mode.
+12-13; see Ex.
+1005, Fig. 1.
+Petitioner concludes that Baveja inherently discloses a dosage form that swells to a size sufficient to promote retention in the stomach during the fed mode.
 Pet.
 35 (citing Ex.
-1016 ¶ 123).
-Petitioner bases its argument in part on the '280 patent Specification's disclosure that "[p]articles exceeding about 1 cm in size are thus retained in the stomach for approximately 4 to 6 hours."
+1004 ¶¶ 72-76).
+Petitioner bases its argument in part on the '475 patent Specification's disclosure that "[p]articles exceeding about 1 cm in size are thus retained in the stomach for approximately 4 to 6 hours."
 Ex.
-1001, 12:1-3.
+1001, 11:67-12:2.
 Although Baveja does disclose a "swelling front" (Ex.
-1008, 41), we are not persuaded that Petitioner has shown sufficiently that Baveja inherently teaches the entirety of the "swelling" limitation.
-Specifically, we are not persuaded that Petitioner has shown that Baveja necessarily teaches swelling in a "dimensionally unrestricted manner to a size exceeding the pyloric diameter" or that "will promote retention in the stomach during the fed mode."
-PO Resp.
-37-39.
-As Patent Owner asserts, Baveja discloses only a single dimension of the dosage form-the diameter-and is silent as to the thickness of the dosage form.
-Id. at 37; Ex.
-2010 ¶ 111.
+1005, 41), we are not persuaded that Petitioner has established that Baveja inherently teaches the entirety of the "swelling" limitation.
+Specifically, we are not persuaded that Petitioner has shown that Baveja necessarily teaches swelling that "will promote retention" in the stomach during the fed mode."
+For example, it is not clear whether having a tablet that is 11 mm in size in diameter (without knowing any other dimension of the tablet) will necessarily remain in the stomach.

-As for the "substantially intact" limitation, Petitioner argues that Baveja's formulation would inherently remain substantially intact.
+As for the "substantially intact" limitation, Petitioner argues that Baveja's formulation inherently would remain substantially intact.
 Pet.
 36. As support, Petitioner relies on both the testimony of Dr. Bodmeier and the test results of Dr. Kinam Park.
 Id.
 According to Petitioner, Dr. Park recreated two formulations in Baveja to determine the release kinetics and swelling properties of the dosage forms.
 Pet.
-19. As explained in our Decision to Institute, however, because Dr. Park did not provide evidence of a positive control, we cannot conclude with sufficient certainty that Dr. Park's dosage forms were, in fact, the same dosage forms disclosed by Baveja.
+19. As explained in our

+Decision to Institute, however, because Dr. Park did not provide evidence of a positive control, we cannot conclude with sufficient certainty that Dr. Park's dosage forms were, in fact, the same dosage forms disclosed by Baveja.
 Dec.
 Inst.
 11. During oral argument, Petitioner accepted our finding.
 Tr.
-29:21-22 ("We accept the Board's conclusion regarding the prior test results .....").
+29:21-22 ("We accept the Board's conclusion regarding the prior test results").
 And, as explained in our Decision to Institute, we do not give persuasive weight to Dr. Bodmeier's unsupported opinion that the Baveja tablets will remain substantially intact.
 Dec.
 Inst.
 11-12.
 Accordingly, we are not persuaded that Baveja inherently teaches the "substantially intact" limitation.